-Line 26 - Individual Retirement Account Deductions
+Line 27 - Individual Retirement Account Deductions

-Enter in Column A the Individual Retirement Account (IRA) deduction reported on your federal 1040 or 1040A.
+Enter in Column A the Individual Retirement Account (IRA) deduction reported on your federal 1040, line 24, or 1040A, line 17.
 Enter in Column B an adjustment (based on your Indiana compensation) for the amount you paid into the IRA, provided you qualify for the deduction for federal tax purposes.
 Compensation includes wages, salaries, commissions, tips, professional fees, bonuses and other amounts you received for providing personal services.
 To compute the IRA adjustment for Column B, you must use the percentage that your Indiana compensation bears to your federal compensation.
 Use the formula below: